 You can choose to keep your car and continue on with your loan payments, or you can sell your car without the hassle of dealing with a private sale.
 This program is available in all states except Nevada.

-An auto loan from Ally Bank might be a good fit for you if you:
+An auto loan from Ally might be a good fit for you if you:

 - Want to buy a car with less than 120,000 miles and that’s younger than 10 years

-- Don’t feel the need to get pre-qualified before shopping for a car
+- Don’t feel the need to get pre-qualified before shopping for a new car

 - Don’t plan to make principal-only payments to pay down your loan

 There are some disadvantages to Ally Bank auto loans, like the fact that you can’t make principal-only payments and need to apply through a dealership.
-However, if you plan on completing a finance application through a dealership anyway, you might find that Ally Bank loans offer some competitive rates.
-With perks like the Buyer’s Choice program and the Ally Balloon Advantage option, an Ally Bank car loan might end up being the best choice for you.
+However, if you plan on completing a finance application through a dealership anyway, you might find that Ally Bank auto loans come with competitive rates.
+With perks like the Buyer’s Choice program and the Ally Balloon Advantage option, an Ally Bank auto loan might end up being the best choice for you.

 Check out our other auto loan reviews below to continue exploring your options.